thomcz/face-pi/README.md

 Winner of the 2016 Nikolaus Hackathon by Microsoft Student Partners.
 Face-Pi is an application that allows you to take a picture of a person (for example with your raspberry pi) that enters your home, sent it to your Microsoft Azure server where Microsoft Face Api checks if the person detetcted on the picture is allowed to enter your house and notifies you on your phone if not.

-## Try it out
+## Try It Out
-If you want to try it out, check the Wiki for more information and a step-by-step guide.
+If you want to try it out, check the [wiki](https://github.com/thomcz/face-pi/wiki) for more information and a step-by-step guide.

 ## Developer
 - [Julian Martin](https://github.com/fenox)